3 Reasons to Upgrade From Roller Chain to a Synchronous Belt Drive System

 In some applications, the lubricant itself poses a problem.
 Equipment used in the food processing industry, for example, must meet stringent food-grade standards, and leaked lubricant can result in contamination or other safety and environmental hazards.

 Finally, because chains are heavy and awkward to move, they increase liability and opportunities for personnel safety risks and injuries.
-It’s no doubt that synchronous belt drives are the overall safer choice.
+There’s no doubt that synchronous belt drive systems are the overall safer choice.

 One can also expect a synchronous belt drive to last considerably longer than a chain drive.
-Compared to a standard roller chain drive, a carbon synchronous belt will last up to 3x longer than the chain—and the drive sprockets up to 10x longer.
+Compared to a standard roller chain drive, a carbon synchronous belt will last up to three times longer than the chain—and the drive sprockets up to 10 times longer.

 Customers who purchase equipment that has been equipped with roller chain drives may initially benefit from the lower cost of the power transmission subsystem, but they pay more down the road in maintenance and replacement costs.